Chapter 7 vs. Chapter 13

 A debt discharge under Chapter 7 usually finishes in as early as three months.
 After filing bankruptcy, the bankruptcy court will issue a discharge order within two to three months.
 After the bankruptcy trustee distributes your properties and assets to your creditors, the court will close your case.

 If you’re under a lot of pressure from paying debts and you want to be quickly relieved from that responsibility, then a Chapter 7 bankruptcy might be the best solution for you.
 At Michael D. O’Brien & Associates PC, our experienced bankruptcy attorneys can answer your question about bankruptcy filing costs and procedures.
-Call us today at (503) 694-4445 to schedule a consultation.
+Call us today at (503) 694-4445 to schedule a case evaluation.

 Chapter 13 Bankruptcy